rafaelcolladojr/obvious/README.md

 dart pub add obvious
 ```

----

 ## What's the point of this?

-After years of copy-n-pasting of the same constructor param values and other tedious actions as Flutter developers, it was time to package these actions into sensible, almost *obvious* classes and extensions we can all benefit from.
+After years of copy-n-pasting the same constructor param values and other tedious actions as Flutter developers, it was time to package these actions into sensible, almost *obvious* classes and extensions we can all benefit from.

-The easiest example (and my favorite) is needing to pass all but *__one__* argument for `EdgeInsets.only` to the same value.
+The easiest example (and my favorite) is needing to set all but *__one__* argument for `EdgeInsets.only` to the same value.

 That's when `ObviousEdgeInsets.except()` was born: